 Some Facts on Truck Accidents

-- More than 21 percent of all large-truck drivers involved in fatal crashes had at least one prior speeding conviction, close to the same percentage of passenger car drivers involved in fatal crashes, who have a rate of just under 19 percent.
+- More than 22 percent of all large-truck drivers involved in fatal crashes had at least one previously recorded crash, a slightly higher percentage than the rate of passenger car drivers involved in fatal crashes, who have a rate of just under 19 percent.

 Our Track Record Winning Truck Accident Cases